Gender Equality & Sport+ Conference 2025

 Session 3: Measuring Impact - Going beyond the numbers

-This session will explore strategies to measure gender equality outcomes in meaningful and impactful ways.
-It considers inclusive data collection, impactful evaluation frameworks, and sustainable evidence-based strategies to provide deeper insights on how to continue to advance gender equality in physical education, physical activity, and sport
+This session explored strategies to measure gender equality outcomes in meaningful and impactful ways.
+It considered inclusive data collection, impactful evaluation frameworks, and sustainable evidence-based strategies to provide deeper insights on how to continue to advance gender equality in physical education, physical activity, and sport.

 Presenter: Jules McGreever, Equal Careers